 Most prospects aren’t going to want to invite you inside right off the bat, so think about how comfortable you will be if you have to stand outside for several long minutes—or possibly, the duration of your entire pitch.

-Plus, a stranger at your door in the middle of a storm is a bit horror-movie-ish.
+Plus, a stranger at your door in the middle of a storm is a bit like a horror movie.
 Just don’t do it.

 No, but seriously—if you’re approaching people’s homes, you need to be wary of the environment.
 Look out for signs or posters that say the resident doesn’t take kindly to strangers.
 If you see anything of the sort, call it a win for saving you time and effort and then move on!